DakshalP/arduino-song/README.md

 # arduino-song
 Project to create a simple music box using an Arduino and piezo buzzer.
+Music plays when a button is pressed.